johanley/postscript-notes/README.md

 * a type: boolean, integer, real, name, operator (*simple*); string, array,dictionary, file (*composite*)
 * attributes: literal or executable; access control (read, execute, both); length (for composite objects)
 * a value
-* typical code doesn't interact with type or attribute information directly

 If an object is executable, executing the object depends on its type:
 * for a number: pushes a copy of the number onto the operand stack